NYU-DICE-Lab/open_clip/README.md

 # OpenCLIP with Gradient Caching

 This repo modifies the OpenCLIP repo and adds support for gradient caching.
 The gradient caching implemententation is adapted from [GradCache](https://github.com/luyug/GradCache).
+Their work applied gradient caching to Dense Passage Retrieval models in the NLP space.
+Our work extends their approach to support OpenCLIP, and can easily be adapted to support other vision-language models as well.

 ## Why gradient caching?